 How To Eat Aloo Gobi

-This potato cauliflower curry is a joy to eat.
-It is an Indian version of your roast veggies which makes it the perfect side dish.
+This cauliflower and potato curry is a joy to eat.
+It is an Indian version of your roast veggies and makes the perfect side dish.
 Great to eat hot off the pan with a squeeze of lemon, or scooped with rotis.
 Here are some other clever ways to eat this dish.

-1. Make A Sabzi Wrap by slathering some cashew cheese in a large flatbread and layering it with salad leaves, hot sauce and Aloo Gobi.
+1. Make A Sabzi Wrap by slathering some cashew cheese on a large flatbread and layering it with salad leaves, hot sauce and Aloo Gobi.

 3. This vegan Aloo Gobi also makes a mean base for a Veg Biryani.

-4. And finally, it also works really well in tacos!
+4. And finally, it also works well in tacos!

-Make Aloo Gobi the centerpiece of your next vegetarian Indian feast.
-Serve it along with Indian Raita, Vegan Chana Masala, Ginger Mango Lassi and steamed rice or naan.
+Make Aloo Gobi the centrepiece of your next vegetarian Indian feast.
+Serve it with Indian Raita, Vegan Chana Masala, Ginger Mango Lassi and steamed rice or naan.

 Squeezing lemon on aloo gobi served in a rustic bowl for dinner.